brendenwest/csc110/1_intro/notes.rst

 **Why Python**

-* readable,
+* human readable,
 * easy to set up and run interactively,
 * class-based & object oriented
 * Open-source w/ large ecosystem of specialized libraries

 **Running Python**

-* local -v- cloud (C9, PythonAnywhere)
+* local -v- cloud : Python can be installed and run on a local PC, or via a cloud-hosted service such as Cloud9 or PythonAnywhere
 * Idle - integrated command-line and file-editing interface installed with Python
-* Python shell - allows running python commands 1 line at a time:
+* Python shell - allows running python commands one line at a time:
 ::

     $ python